apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>nodeLabels describes that pods must be scheduled to the nodes with the specified node labels.</p>
+<p>Indicates that pods must be scheduled to the nodes with the specified node labels.</p>
 </td>
 </tr>
 <tr>